Hi, I am Evelyn Chen. Welcome to my website!

 I have no formal training in journalism although I’ve written many business reports.
 That foundation, plus sheet grit and a profound love for food, got me through my first few years of food writing.
-Since then, I’ve been fortunate to freelance for some of the best in the food publication business – food critic for Time Out Singapore, editor for Zagat Singapore and, most recently, contributing editor for both 12forward Singapore and Where Chefs Eat (2018) by Phaidon.
+Since then, I’ve been fortunate to freelance for some of the best in the food publication business.
+I was one-time food critic for Time Out Singapore, editor for Zagat Singapore and most recently, contributing editor for both 12forward Singapore and Where Chefs Eat (2018) by Phaidon.